roadsidemultimedia/Docs/advanced/custom-sidebars.md

 ## Creating Custom Sidebars ##

 Once the plugin has been installed, navigate to **Appearance &rarr; Custom Sidebars** and choose a name and description for your new sidebar.
-Save your changes and the sidebar will appear **Appearance &rarr; Widgets.
+Save your changes and the sidebar will appear **Appearance &rarr; Widgets**.

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/custom-sidebars-plugin2.png)